 Still, the amazing event fascinated a wide swath of young people and scientists who wanted to know how we know when eclipses will occur, and why we can’t stare at the sun.

 And it’s getting worse.
-For its week 11 games played between Nov.
+For its big week, 11 games played between Nov.
 16 and Nov.
 19, viewership fell 6.3%.
 Over the course of the prior three weeks, ratings were only off between 5.6% and 5.7%.

-The league has committed $89 million, payable over the course of the next seven years, to combat some of the injustices are bringing to the forefront.
+The league has committed $89 million, payable over the course of the next seven years, to combat some of the injustices that are being brought to the forefront.
 It remains to be seen, however, if that will be enough to appease protesting fans.

 There are other reasons consumers are losing interest, like a huge array of other entertainment diversions.